inikas/GNSSJammingAnalysis/README.md

 ![image](https://github.com/user-attachments/assets/850c1b21-f237-45b7-8f6d-507d98fa9522)

 Enter an integer; this will be a reference to your layer that can be displayed using the *Show Labels* option in the edit layer tab (when you right-click or double-click your layer in the bottom left).
+Note that the default layers use number 1-3, so pick a number 4 or greater.
 Click *OK*.

 9. Untoggle "Toggle editing* in the layer options - it should not appear grayed out.
 Make sure TO SAVE.